Almaden-Intelligence/colacheck/lib/cfr/part-04-wine-standards.md

 (c) Section 4.72 of this part does not apply to wine domestically bottled or packed, either in or out of customs custody, before January 1, 1979, if the wine was bottled or packed according to the standards of fill (listed in ounces, quarts, and gallons) prescribed by regulation before that date.

+(Approved by the Office of Management and Budget under control number 1513-0064)

 *[T.D.
 ATF-12, 39 FR 45222, Dec.
 31, 1974, as amended by T.D.
 ATF-49, 43 FR 19848, May 9, 1978; T.D.
 ATF-76, 46 FR 1727, Jan.
 7, 1981; T.D.
 TTB-91, 76 FR 5477, Feb.
 1, 2011; T.D.
 TTB-145, 81 FR 94197, Dec.
 22, 2016]*

 ### § 4.71 Standard wine containers.